-This document applies to Academic Year 2018/19 onwards
+This document applies to Academic Year 2019/20 onwards

-1. Awarding institution/body University of Worcester 2.
-Teaching institution University of Worcester 3.
-Programme accredited by Chartered Society of Physiotherapy (CSP) and approved by the Health and Care Professions Council (HCPC) 4.
-Final award or awards BSc (Hons) 5.
-Programme title BSc (Hons) Physiotherapy 6.
-Pathways available Single 7.
-Mode and/or site of delivery Standard taught programme and practice learning placements 8.
-Mode of attendance and duration 3 years full time, which may include evenings and weekends 9.
-UCAS Code B160 10.
-Subject Benchmark statement and/or professional body statement HCPC Standards for Education and Training (2017) HCPC Standards of Proficiency (Physiotherapists) (2013) HCPC Standards of Conduct, Performance and Ethics (2016) Learning and Development Principles for CSP accreditation of qualifying programmes in physiotherapy (2015) 11.
-Date of Programme Specification preparation/ revision April 2018 (Re-approval) August 2018 AQU amendments November 2019 amendment to rename Independent Study module as Dissertation for 2020/21.
+1. Awarding institution/body University of Worcester

+2. Teaching institution University of Worcester

+3. Programme accredited by Chartered Society of Physiotherapy (CSP) and approved by the Health and Care Professions Council (HCPC)

+4. Final award or awards BSc (Hons)

+5. Programme title BSc (Hons) Physiotherapy

+6. Pathways available Single

+7. Mode and/or site of delivery Standard taught programme and practice learning placements

+8. Mode of attendance and duration 3 years full time, which may include evenings and weekends

+9. UCAS Code B160

+10. Subject Benchmark statement HCPC Standards for Education and Training

+and/or professional body (2017)

+statement HCPC Standards of Proficiency (Physiotherapists)

+(2013)

+HCPC Standards of Conduct, Performance and

+Ethics (2016)

+Learning and Development Principles for CSP

+accreditation of qualifying programmes in

+physiotherapy (2015)

+11. Date of Programme Specification preparation/ revision April 2018 (Re-approval) August 2018 AQU amendments February 2019 AQU amendments to template (sections 19 and 21 removed, renumbering) for 2019/20 August 2019 AQU amendments to Section 16, minor updates.
+November 2019 amendment to rename Independent Study module as Dissertation for 2020/21.